-8.3.1 2001/UNDP/HDR GUIDELINES
+8.3.1 2001/UNDP guidelines

-The 2001 UNDP Human Development Report proposed a simple system of royalty guidelines.
-The base royalty rate is 4 percent of the price of the generic product.
-This can be increased or decreased by 2 percent, depending upon such factors as the degree to which a medicine is particularly innovative or the role of governments in paying for R&D.
+The 2001 UNDP HDR proposed a simple system of royalty guidelines.
+The base royalty rate is 4% of the price of the generic product.
+This can be increased or decreased by 2%, depending upon such factors as the degree to which a medicine is particularly innovative or the role of governments in paying for R&D.

-The benefits of this approach include its simplicity, predictability, ease of administration and ability to incorporate certain factors particular to a licensed product (e.g., degree to which it is innovative).
+The benefits of this approach include its simplicity, predictability, ease of administration and ability to incorporate certain factors particular to a licensed product (e.g. degree to which it is innovative).

-The 2001/UNDP/HDR Guidelines do not accommodate all factors particular to a drug that a country may wish to consider in setting royalties.
-Nor do they take into account country ability to pay.
+The 2001/UNDP guidelines do not accommodate all factors particular to a drug that a country may wish to consider in setting royalties.
+Nor do they take into account the country's ability to pay.
 Because royalty payments are based simply on the price of the generic product, and not adjusted otherwise to reflect country income, royalty outcomes under the guidelines will be the same in a rich country as in a poor one.
 Basing royalties on the price of the generic product also results in variation in the remuneration based on the cost of manufacturing a product, irrespective of the therapeutic value of the medicine.

-Note, however, that the failure to take into account country ability to pay poses little problem in lower-income countries, where the policy objective should be to lower pharmaceutical prices as close as possible to marginal cost.
+Note, however, that the failure to take into account a country's ability to pay poses little problem in lower-income countries, where the policy objective should be to lower pharmaceutical prices as close as possible to marginal cost.

-8.3.2 1998/JAPANESE PATENT OFFICE
+8.3.2 1998/JPO guidelines

-In 1998, the Japanese Patent Office published guidelines for setting royalties on government-owned patents.
-The 1998/JPO guidelines allow for normal royalties of 2 to 4 percent of the price of the generic product, and can be increased or decreased by as much as 2 percent, for a range of 0 to 6 percent.
+In 1998, the JPO published guidelines for setting royalties on government-owned patents.
+The 1998/JPO guidelines allow for normal royalties of 2 to 4% of the price of the generic product, and can be increased or decreased by as much as 2%, for a range of 0 to 6%.

-The 1998/JPO guidelines include a "utilization factor" of 0 to 100 percent, which is used to allocate royalty payments among patent owners, when the product consists of a combination of multiple inventions.
-This is particularly useful when setting remuneration for fixed dose combinations or other medicines that combine many different patented inventions.
+The 1998/JPO guidelines include a "utilization factor" of 0 to 100%, which is used to allocate royalty payments among patent owners, when the product consists of a combination of multiple inventions.
+This is particularly useful when setting remuneration for fixed-dose combinations or other medicines that combine many different patented inventions.
 (The utilization factor can be used independently with any of the other methods of setting royalties.)